Open Now

 Preventive Measures

 You should also habitually clean the detergent drawers and wipe down the inside of the washer drum to remove any residual grime.
-Remove the drain cover for washer drains on the floor and scoop out any lint buildup once a month.
+Remove the drain cover for washer drains on the floor and scoop out any lint build-up once a month.

 Woman Upset Broken Washing Machine